What Can I Do with a Political Science Degree?

-There are a variety of opportunities available to graduates of political science degree programs.
+There are a variety of career opportunities available to graduates of political science degree programs.
 Many graduates work in government as elected officials or in various other capacities.
 Other career options include journalism, law, business and teaching.

 Government and Advocacy Jobs

 A number of government occupations, which can range from city planning to legislature to CIA intelligence, are available to those with a political science degree.
-According to the U.S. Bureau of Labor Statistics (BLS), about 50% of political scientists worked for the federal government in 2012, though jobs are also available at state and local levels (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), about 55% of political scientists worked for the federal government in 2015, though jobs are also available at state and local levels (www.bls.gov).

 Some political science degree holders could also choose to advocate or work on behalf of a cause or a community.
 A thorough knowledge of government policies is necessary for most of these professions, though specific knowledge and particular skills might influence what kind of job one can pursue.
 Undergraduate political science students can participate in government or nonprofit organizations' internships to prepare for their careers.

 There are several aspects of law that might appeal to students with an undergraduate political science degree.
 Many such jobs incorporate the understanding and enforcement of American or international government rules, the interpretation of political ideas and the use of analytical skills.
 In addition to private practice, lawyers can work at the corporate level or for public sector institutions.
 They might also work as consumer advocates, judges or district attorneys.

 Those with backgrounds in political science can find jobs lobbying the government on behalf of interest groups and other non-government organizations.
 These individuals work closely with various stages of government, negotiating with elected officials and influencing policy to advance the goals of their employers or clients.
 This career does not necessarily require the completion of a graduate degree, though it could help in getting a job.

 A political science degree can often lead to a career in business, with banking, advertising, personnel and public relations as possible employment goals.
 Political science students seeking to enter the business world usually need superb verbal and written communication skills as well as a high-level understanding of mathematics and economics.
 Computers skills are also valuable in business professions.
 This is a very competitive field, and a graduate degree, while not a strict requirement, can be an aid in job acquisition and might lead to advanced positions, such as corporate management.

-The BLS listed the median annual salary for public relations specialists at $54,940 in 2013.
-The federal government's executive branch paid an average wage of about $88,000 to its public relations specialists that year.
-In addition, the BLS projects a 12% job growth for the public relations specialist field between 2012 and 2022.
+The BLS listed the median annual salary for public relations specialists at $56,770 in 2015.
+The federal government's executive branch paid an average wage of about $89,640 to its public relations specialists that year.
+In addition, the BLS projects a 6% job growth for the public relations specialist field between 2014 and 2024.

 Political science graduates with interests in film, television, radio and other media could pursue a career in journalism.
-Specifically, journalists who majored in political science might report on domestic and international policy, either for a politically-oriented media product or as a political correspondent in a more general news environment.
+Specifically, journalists who majored in political science might report on domestic and international policy, either for a politically oriented media product or as a political correspondent in a more general news environment.
 Jobs as editors or news directors could also be available.

 Political science majors might also find jobs teaching children, teenagers or young adults.
 At the elementary and middle school levels, these individuals might be qualified to teach history, social studies or government, while high school teachers could work with more specific subjects, such as American government.
 Any number of specific political science courses might be taught at the postsecondary level, depending on the teacher's interests and area of specialization.

-Elementary school teachers saw a median annual salary of $53,590 in 2013, per BLS data, while middle school teachers made a median income of $53,940 per year.
-The median yearly wage for high school teachers in 2013 was $55,360, and teachers of political science at the postsecondary level that year earned a median wage of $73,760 annually.
+Elementary school teachers saw a median annual salary of $54,890 in 2015, per BLS data, while middle school teachers made a median income of $55,860 per year.
+The median yearly wage for high school teachers in 2015 was $57,200, and teachers of political science at the postsecondary level that year earned a median wage of $73,370 annually.